 - The ACBA oversees more than 50 Committees dealing with legal issues in such areas as entertainment and the arts, adoption law, elder law, construction law, business law, and bankruptcy.

-- The ACBA operates a Lawyer Referral Service and also Pittsburgh Lawyer Finder.org, our free online referral service for consumers.
+- The ACBA operates a Lawyer Referral Service and also Pittsburgh Find A Lawyer, our free online referral service for consumers.
 The phone number is 412-261-5555.

 - Judicial ratings for candidates for the Court of Common Pleas are established by the Judiciary Committee of the ACBA.
 Please click here to visit our judicial ratings page.